Wazuh server cluster

 Worker

-Master has finished sending integrity files.
-The files were received in task Task name previously created by the worker in syn_m_c.
-If master had issues sending/processing/receiving worker integrity an error message will be sent instead of the task name and filename.
+Master node has finished sending integrity files.
+The files were received in the task name previously created by the worker node in syn_m_c.
+If the master node has issues sending/processing/receiving worker node integrity, an error message will be sent instead of the task name and filename.

 syn_m_a_e